-311. History of Christian Social Thought
+311. History of Christian Social Thought.
+Not offered 1966-'67 Three hours

 A study of the interrelatedness of Christian teaching and society.
 From the history of the Christian Church certain periods and movements will be selected demonstrating the interaction of Christian faith and social forces.